 Season-winners of the A.J.
 Foyt Championship will have their names etched into the A.J.
 Foyt Championship Trophy – the beautiful silver-clad icon of history which represents this competition – plus an invitation to the exclusive champions-only dinner to be held in the fall.

-A Memorial Day weekend staple, the Carb Night Classic returns on May 27 with Foyt Championship races in USAC Silver Crown and the National Pavement Midget Championship.
+A Memorial Day weekend staple, the Carb Night Classic returns on May 26 with Foyt Championship races in USAC Silver Crown (the 100-mile Hoosier Hundred) and the National Pavement Midget Championship.